Updated: Sep 8

 After Gabriel fades out of sight, I let out a muffled mental murmur, a subdued nasty thought: ‘So long you prissy feathery prig, watch out for planes…’ The juvenile remark, so unlike me, feels great.

 For the first time since arrival, I’m alone in my final resting place.
 Ironically, now that I’m here, I find Heaven unbelievable.

 I think about my life, my recent death.
 Was it this morning?
 The pieces refuse to fit.
 I contemplate my surreal situation and the meaning of perpetuity, and feel emptily nauseous.

 In the distance, an angelic zombie drifts by, like a lone sea-horse in a bare aquarium with murky water.
 I haven’t yet seen anyone fly.
 Perhaps the wings are for decoration rather than aviation.
 In that case, there really isn’t any hurry to get mine affixed.
 I don’t feel hungry, thirsty, or tired.
 These sensations have ceased.
 Good, there’ll be no need to find a bed when night falls.
 Doesn’t look like it will though.
 That’s right: there’s no darkness in Heaven.
 How many times had I said that in sermons?
 I was right!

 About thirty yards away, a man with scruffy wings moonwalks by.
 He’s rapturous, as if high on something.

 I don’t s’pose they have bars around here?
 Boy, for once, I need a drink.

-“Allahu Akbar!
-Allahu Akbar!”
-He yells happily, waving and smiling, blowing kisses in my direction.
+‘Allahu Akbar!
+Allahu Akbar!’
+He yells on happily, waving and smiling, blowing kisses in my direction.
+What an idiot.

 Allahu Akbar!
 Allahu Akbar!
 Huhuhuhu Akbabar!